iGitScor/igitscor.github.io/_posts/2016-03-28-from-montpellier-to-san-francisco.md

 I have many objectives in my career in San Francisco.

-* To improve my english,
+* To improve my English,
 * to become a full-part member of a JavaScript community,
 * to discover another culture and enjoy life